Investor Education Package for Rule 506(c) Offerings

 - Second, we’ll describe risks common to many of the companies on the Platform, not covered in the real estate or startup categories.

-- Third, we'll describe risks associated with particular kinds of securities (e.g., debt securities or equity securities).
+- Third, we’ll describe risks associated with equity securities and debt securities.

 - Fourth, when you review a particular investment opportunity, the Issuer will also provide a list of risks specific to that opportunity.